pangea.core.models package¶

 -

-¶ Accessor to the related objects manager on the reverse side of a many-to-one relation.
+fields¶ Accessor to the related objects manager on the reverse side of a many-to-one relation.

 In the example: